 The housing market in the East Bay and adjacent communities looks much weaker than the nation as a whole.
 About 52 percent of the U.S. homes bought in 2006 now suf-

-fer from negative equity, Zillow
+fer from negative equity, Zillow reported.

 Potentially, thousands of East Bay homes are under water, based on an analysis by this newspaper that cross-referenced the Zillow data with separate reports from Dataquick, a research firm that tracks the real estate market.

 Dataquick estimated that during 2005, 2006 and 2007, about 64,000 homes were sold in Alameda County and 63,000 in Contra Costa.
 That could mean that nearly 38,000 homes sold in Alameda County from 2005 through 2007 are under water.
 Nearly 48,000 Contra Costa homes sold during that period might be in the same financial straits.